-A: Debug and Debugging are mostly the same.
+Ans: Debug and Debugging are mostly the same.
 In the process of detecting and removing existing and potential errors or bugs in a software code that can cause it to behave unexpectedly or crash.
 To prevent incorrect functioning of a system or software, debugging is used to find and resolve errors.

-Q: Is debugger a translator?
+Q.2: Is the debugger a translator?

-A: The debugger is not a translator.
+Ans: The debugger is not a translator.
 A debugger is a tool that assists you with distinguishing errors in your program.
 It offers a lot of useful facilities – like, instead of running your entire program and wondering where the problem is, the debugger can be asked to run only half of the program and then pause.
 When it pauses, you can look into the values of all variables to find out whether everything is as it should be.
 If it is, you will figure that the bug must be in the other part of the code.
 You can even run tun checks after every line.

-Q: What is the difference between testing and debugging?
+Q.3: What is the difference between testing and debugging?

-A: A term familiar to all in software engineering, debugging is the process of resolving a bug in the software or product.
+Ans: A term familiar to all in software engineering, debugging is the process of resolving a bug in the software or product.
 To be precise, it refers to identifying, analyzing, and removing errors.
 This activity begins after the software fails to execute properly and concludes by solving the problem and successfully testing the software.

 The process of testing, on the other hand, is to look for all plausible errors in the software or product.
 Testing is responsible for identifying the correctness, completeness, and quality of the developed software.
 It ensures that the developed code is error-free which ensures the quality of software.
-It also lessens maintenance costs, provides better usability and improved functionality.
+It also lessens maintenance costs, and provides better usability and improved functionality.

 - Software Testing MCQ